How Elders’ Theatre Workshops Can Benefit Senior Citizens

 Elders’ Theatre is a unique concept that can offer several health and social benefits for senior citizens.
 Vijay Padaki and Vijji Chari of Bangalore Little Theatre Foundation aim to introduce the idea here.

-While being connected to a fairly established elder’s theatre program in Portland, Oregon, US, Padaki realised that there was a lack of any such initiative here in India and decided to launch a pilot project.
+While being connected to a fairly established elder’s theatre program in Portland, US, Padaki realised that there was a lack of any such initiative here in India and decided to launch a pilot project.
 Padaki’s name needs no introduction in Bangalore’s theatre circle.
 A clinical psychologist and behavioural scientist by training, he has been active in theatre for over 55 years and is a founder member of Bangalore Little Theatre (BLT).
-He has teamed up with Vijji Chari, a corporate trainer with over 16 years of experience in Leadership Development.
+He has teamed up with Vijji Chari, who has over 16 years of experience in Leadership Development.
 Trained in theatre based facilitation, Chari has designed and run theatre based workshops on areas such as handling power, diversity and inclusion and collaborative leadership.
 She also runs an initiative called By the River, that takes the joy of storytelling to adults.

-About The Program: The duo plan to launch an Elder’s Theatre Program for interested senior citizens of Bangalore as part of their community reach out.
+The duo plan to launch an Elder’s Theatre Program for interested senior citizens of Bangalore as part of their community reach out.
 The Eight session program will have theatre based activities for, by and with elders.
 The aim of the program is to address issues both Padaki and Chari often observed about the senior citizens around them.
 “We see senior citizens giving up on their bodies, feeling that since we are older, this is all we can do.
 There is a sense of loneliness that also comes in.
 We wanted to change that and create a space that is fun; show that they are capable of so much more.
 We also wanted to create a sense of social bonding among the elderly,” she explains.
 Post the program.
 BLT would be happy to support a theatre-based performance that the participants would like to initiate for the community.

 “If I can do certain things with body-mind-voice, why shouldn’t they?”
 That’s how Padaki, who’s in his 70s, puts it, though acknowledging that culturally it becomes difficult in India to open people’s minds towards programs such as this.